WooooDyy/LLM-Agent-Paper-List/README.md

-# A Comprehensive Survey of Large Language Model Based Agents: The Past, Present, and Potential
+# The Rise and Potential of Large Language Model Based Agents: A Survey
 🔥 **Must-read papers for LLM-based agents.**

 ## 🔔 News